 Resource-tested benefits for which retired people may be eligible are also modelled.
 These can be means-tested, where both assets and income are taken into account, purely income-tested or withdrawn only against pension income.
 The calculations assume that all entitled pensioners take up these benefits.
 However, the only applicable asset or income included in the model is from the mandatory, and, if applicable, the voluntary pensions that have been accumulated.

 Pension entitlements are compared for workers with a range of different earnings levels from 0.5 times the average worker earnings (AW).
-This range permits an analysis of future retirement benefits of both the poorest and richer workers.

 Economic variables